-This course will put the student in the role of a consultant who was hired by the Human Resource Department to assist them with developing a strategic plan for how HR can contribute toward organizational growth and performance improvement.
-It is an interactive approach that will require the student to draw upon learnings from previous HR courses.
+The student assumes the role of a Human Resource Consultant for the purpose of developing a company's strategic plan.
+The strategic plan depicts HR's contribution to organizational growth and performance improvement.
+An interactive approach requires the student to draw upon concepts from previous HR courses.